pugjs/pug/Readme.md

         else
           p Not so amazing

 Not that we no longer prefix with "-" for these code blocks.
-An example of how to manipulate the parse tree can be found at _./examples/parsetree.js_.
+Examples of how to manipulate the parse tree can be found at _./examples/conditionals.js_ and _./examples/model.js_.
+There are several interesting use-cases for this functionality above what was shown above such as transparently aggregating / compressing assets to reduce the number of HTTP requests, transparent record error reporting, and more.

 ## Code